-Gender Relations - Like Gender roles are socially determined and are influenced by the same social, cultural, political, and economic expectations.
+Gender Relations - Like Gender roles are socially determined and are influenced by the same; social, cultural, political, and economic expectations.
 Gender relations are shaped by a range of institutions such as the family and legal systems.
 Gender relations exist both within the households (private sphere), as well as within the community and workplace (public sphere).
 An analysis of a given situation based on gender relations differs from one based on gender roles, because it gives more focus to power relations and its connections between women and men's lives.
-E.g., The relationship between a male Manager and a female staff - the existing recognition through socialization of the dominance of a male, is further compounded in the workplace where he is the boss.

-Gender Relations can also be defined as a specific subset of social relations uniting women and men as social groups in a particular community, including how power - and access to/ control over resources - is distributed between the sexes (EIGE, 2021).
+Gender Relations can also be defined as a specific subset of social relations uniting women and men as social groups in a particular community, including how power - and access to/control over resources - is distributed between the sexes (EIGE, 2021).
 An example of this would be the availability of a sole lantern in the house for lighting.
 In the evening, the husband wants to play cards with his friends who have come over, the wife wants to do some clothes mending, and the children need to do homework.
 Who is given preference or priority to use that sole light source can be discussed between the couple?
 They can both agree that children doing their homework is priority and she will use this time to do her mending as well.
 This shows that a positive gender dynamic exists in that household because there is inclusivity in decision-making.
 Alternatively, if the husband, without consultation with his wife, takes the lantern and starts playing cards with his friends, this shows that there is no inclusivity in decision-making or poor gender relations in that household.